hnpyn/Paper/docs/OccNet.md

 * **Motion Planning**

-    The 3D occupancy results is squeezed along the height di- mension and the 3D boxes as well.
+    The 3D occupancy results is squeezed along the height dimension and the 3D boxes as well.
 All the semantic labels per BEV cell from either 3D occupancy or 3D boxes are turned into a 0-1 format

 ## Benchmark